mlm20/Electronics-2-Logbook/Lab 3/log.md

-### DC Characteristic using Matlab
+### DC Characteristic using MATLAB

-The following code was used to generate the DC characteristic using Matlab.
+The following code was used to generate the DC characteristic using MATLAB.

 ```matlab
 % lab 3 task 1